 Annual Percentage Rate

 APR is the true cost of a personal loan.
-Although it is given as a yearly interest rate, the APR includes all fees and other up-front costs you paid for the loan.
+Although it is often presented as a yearly interest rate, the APR includes all fees and other up-front costs you paid for the loan.

 This is a common fee charged when you receive a personal loan and is a percentage of the loan amount.
 It will vary depending on your credit score and creditworthiness.
-For example, LendingClub’s origination fee is between 1 and 6 percent.
+For example, LendingClub’s origination fee is between 2% and 6%.
 The origination fee is deducted from the principal amount you receive.
 For example, if your loan is for $6,000 and the origination fee is $230, you will receive $5,770.

 Gross Monthly Income

-Gross monthly income amount of your salary before taxes are withheld.
+Gross monthly income is the amount of your salary before taxes are withheld.
 This figure is needed to determine your debt-to-income ratio.

-The percentage of your gross monthly income that is used to pay your existing debts.
-Lenders consider a manageable level of debt to be less than 36 percent of your gross monthly income.
+DTI is the percentage of your gross monthly income that is used to pay your existing debts.
+Lenders consider a manageable level of debt to be less than 40% of your gross monthly income.

 Prepayment Fees or Penalty